vaginessa/blog/books/go-cookbook/using-mysql-in-docker-for-local-testing-in-go.md

 * you can run several different versions of MySQL for different projects
 * since it's running on Linux, it's closer to the code running in production

-There is a downside to using Docker: you have to make sure that the database container is running and know the ip address of docker vm running the container.
+There is a downside to using Docker:

+* you have to make sure that the database container is running
+* you need to know the ip address of docker vm running the container

 Doing this manually would be annoying and I like to automate so I wrote re-usable bit of Go code to do that.